meteor/tutorials/content/blaze/step02.md

 {{> DiffBox tutorialName="simple-todos" step="2.3"}}

-Files inside `imports/` are not eagerly loaded, so we'll need to import `imports/ui/body.js` from our frontend JS entrypoint (`client/main.js`---note that we remove the rest of the code from this file):
+Files inside `imports/` only load if they are imported, so we'll need to import `imports/ui/body.js` from our frontend JS entrypoint (`client/main.js`---note that we remove the rest of the code from this file):

 {{> DiffBox tutorialName="simple-todos" step="2.4"}}

+You can read more about how imports work and how to structure your code in the [Application Structure article](http://guide.meteor.com/structure.html) of the Meteor Guide.

 In our browser, the app will now look much like this: